-Sutherland is the sixth head coach of the Green Bay volleyball program, replacing Sean Burdette who accepted the head coaching position at the University of Memphis in January.
+She is the sixth head coach of the Green Bay volleyball program.

 Korey Schroeder | Assistant Coach

-Korey Schroeder will be entering his first season as the volleyball program's assistant coach, after being hired in late May 2018.
+Korey Schroeder will be entering his second season as the volleyball program's assistant coach, after being hired in late May 2018.

 This past season, Schroeder helped UW-Platteville get off to its best start in program history (7-0) before the team finished above .500 on the year for the first time since the 2012 season.
 Prior to his stint with the Pioneers, Schroeder served as the assistant coach at WIAA power Newman Catholic High School in Wausau, Wis.